hallershahaf/AI_IDS/README.md

 # AI_IDS
-Training an NN system to identify RDP malware.
+Training a NN system to identify RDP malware.